-Lancaster’s combined Spanish Studies and Computing degree is taught jointly by our Department of European Languages and Cultures and our School of Computing and Communications.
-This degree scheme includes a year spent working or studying abroad in a Spanish speaking country.
+Lancaster’s joint Spanish Studies and Computing is taught by the Department of Languages and Cultures in conjunction with the School of Computing and Communications.

-Your Spanish Studies programme aims to increase your fluency while exploring the social, historical, political and cultural background of Spain and Spanish-speaking countries.
+Your Spanish Studies programme enables you to acquire high-level language skills and gain a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Computing, you’ll focus on developing professional skills, including extensive study of software and systems development.

 Your first year comprises an exploration of the Spanish language and its cultural context, as well as core modules in the fundamentals of computer science and software development.
 Alongside this, you will study a minor subject of that complements your degree..

 Building on your language skills in Year 2, you will study the culture, politics and history of the Spanish-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with modules such as Databases, HCI, Networking and Software Design.

 Spending your third year abroad in a Spanish-speaking country gives you the opportunity to develop your language proficiency while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.

 In your final year, you consolidate your Spanish language skills, and study specialist culture and comparative modules, such as ‘Translation as a Cultural Practice’.
 You will also select Computing modules such as Internet Applications Engineering and Artificial Intelligence.